-I talked about how two big categories of emotions — fear and desire — motivate a lot of what we do.
+When I train people to write microcontent and conversion copy, we focus on two big categories of emotions — fear and desire — because they motivate a lot of what we do.

 Fear isn’t just about being scared, but also includes things that produce worry and anxiety.
 Fear can look like problems, questions, roadblocks, anguish, injustice, things we want to avoid, and things we are afraid we might lose and therefore want to protect.

 If you are addressing fears in your copywriting, you might use language like

 - Are you tired of . . .

 - Join the fight to . . .